 6. Not Using SEO

-It’s therefore very important to include SEO into your video marketing production.
-You can optimize your videos by transcribing your written content and including keywords, optimizing your meta data, submitting a video sitemap and doing keyword research.
+It’s therefore very important to include SEO in your video marketing production.
+You can optimize your videos by transcribing your written content and including keywords, optimizing your metadata, submitting a video sitemap, and doing keyword research.
 All of these factors are very beneficial in getting more eyes on your content and subsequently, more customers.

 7. Just Using YouTube

 YouTube is the most famous video marketing platform, and for good reason; it is hugely impactful.
 It is a fantastic platform for showing your brand in action and for entertaining videos.
 But other platforms should be used too.
 These include Snapchat, Tiktok, Facebook, and Instagram.